sdras/intro-to-vue/README.md

 ## VueCLI Resources
 [Vue-CLI](https://github.com/vuejs/vue-cli)
-There are directories you can use as Vue-CLI starter kits:
+There's a directory you can use as a Vue-CLI starter kit:
 * setup1

 ## Nuxt Resources